Provolone: History and varieties

 Provolone is a semi-hard cheese with taste varying greatly from provolone piccante (sharp, piquant), aged for a minimum of four months and with a very sharp taste, to provolone dolce (sweet) with a very mild taste.
 In provolone piccante, the distinctive piquant taste is produced with lipase (enzyme) derived from goat.
 The dolce version uses calf's lipase instead.

-Both Provolone Valpadana and Provolone del Monaco (meaning "monk's provolone"; from the Naples area of Italy) have received Protected Designation of Origin (PDO) from the European Union, meaning no country other than Italy may legally produce a cheese called that.
+Both provolone Valpadana and provolone del Monaco (from the Naples area of Italy) have received protected designation of origin (PDO) from the European Union, meaning no country in the European Union other than Italy may legally produce a cheese called "provolone".

-In Brazil, Argentina, Bolivia, Uruguay and Chile small discs of locally produced pulled-curd provolone of 10 to 15 cm in diameter and 1 to 2 cm in height are sometimes grilled until partially melted and eaten as a starter, often seasoned with herbs.
+In Brazil, Argentina, Bolivia, and Uruguay small discs of locally produced pulled-curd provolone of 10 to 15 cm in diameter and 1 to 2 cm in height are sometimes grilled until partially melted and eaten as a starter, often seasoned with herbs.
 The cheese when served this way is often called provoleta in Spanish.

+Provolone makes up 2.5% of the cheese produced in the U.S. with 370 e6lb of provolone made in 2023.